tum-vision/learn_prox_ops/README.md

 Run an Experiment
 -------------------
 The evaluation of our method included two exemplary linear inverse problems, namely Bayer color demosaicking and grayscale deblurring.
 In order to configure, organize, log and reproduce our computational experiments we structured the problems with the [Sacred](http://sacred.readthedocs.io/en/latest/index.html) framework.

 For a detailed explanation on a typical Sacred interface please read its documentation.
-The same _ingredients_ are injected into each of our experiments which both consist of multiple _commands_.
-If everything is setup correctly the `print_config` command prints the current configuration scope by executing:
+We implemented two Sacred _ingredients_ (`elemental_ingredient, grid_ingredient`) which are both injected into our experiments.
+The experiments each consist of multiple command line executable Sacred _commands_.

+If everything is setup correctly the `print_config` command for example prints the current configuration scope by executing:

 `python src/experiment_deblurring.py print_config`

-A typical run with a preset configuration scope for optimal _DNCNN_ parameters is executed with:
+A typical run with a preset configuration scope for optimal _DNCNN_ parameters is executed with (`automain` command):

 `python src/experiment_deblurring.py with experiment_name=experiment_a image_name=barbara elemental.optimal_DNCNN_experiment_a`